-Do you want to write a book?
-Is 2021 the year you finally accomplish your dream?
+Do you have an amazing book idea but not sure what to do with it?
+Are you hoping to write a book?
+Is 2022 the year you finally accomplish your dream?

 The First 10 Steps to Write Your Book in 2021

 What are the steps to write a book?
 How do you get started?
 What should you do right now, this week, and this month in order to start your book writing year off strong?

 Want a free printable guide?
 I’ve created a printable one-page guide to the first ten steps to write a book.
 You can download your copy here to keep track of your progress throughout the next few days and weeks.